cuijiyao01/docker-k8s-training/kubernetes/exercise_04_services.md

 Once again make sure,  everything is up and running.
 Use `kubectl` and check your deployment + the respective pods.

 ## Step 1: create a service
 Kubernetes provides a convenient way to expose applications.
-Simply run `kubectl expose deployment nginx --type=LoadBalancer --port=80 --target-port=80`.
+Simply run `kubectl expose deployment <deployment-name> --type=LoadBalancer --port=80 --target-port=80`.
 With `--type=LoadBalancer` you request our training infrastructure (GCP) to provision a public IP address.
 It will also automatically assign a cluster-IP and a nodePort in the current setup of the cluster.
 To create a service that gets only a cluster IP and a NodePort, use `--type=NodePort`.

 ## Step 2: connect to your service